 The vines are not all that is old in their vineyards.
 Some of the best preserved Roman ruins in Bordeaux are found at Chateau Fonplegade in their verdant, hillside landscape on the Fonplegade plateau.

 A complete renovation of the chateau was finished in 2015, which included a restoration of the chateau to its original design, which once again features matching towers on both sides of the chateau.

 To produce the wine of Chateau Fonplegade, the fruit is whole berry fermented, following a cold maceration for 5 days.
-The wine is vinified in 8, thermo regulated, large, 90 hectoliter oak vats and 2 55 hectoliter oak tanks.
+The wine is vinified in 6, thermo regulated, large, 95 hectoliter oak vats and 2 55 hectoliter oak tanks.
 5% of the wine is barrel fermented in 500 liter oak barrels using the micro vinification process.
 30% of the wine is vinified in conical shaped, cement vats.

-Malolactic fermentation takes place in new oak barrels.
-15% of the wine is aged in concrete vats and the remainder of the wine is aged in 85% new, French oak barrels and the egg shaped tanks for an average of 18 months, depending on the quality and character of the vintage.
+90% of the Malolactic fermentation takes place in 60% new, French oak barrels, with the remaining 10% going through malolactic in cement, egg shaped tanks.
+The wine is aged 60% new, French oak barrels and the egg shaped tanks for an average of 18 months, depending on the quality and character of the vintage.

 The certification was awarded by Ecocert.
-Notice of the organic certification will be placed on all future vintages starting with the 2013.
-Starting with the 2017 vintage, Château Fonplegade moved to using only biodynamic farming techniques.
+Notice of the organic certification was placed on all future vintages starting with the 2013.
+Starting with the 2017 vintage, Château Fonplegade moved to using biodynamic farming techniques.
 They were certified as biodynamic in 2020.

 When to Drink Chateau Fonplegade, Anticipated Maturity, Decanting Time

 Chateau Fonplegade is much better with at least 10-15 years of aging in good vintages.
 Young vintages can be decanted for 2-3 hours, or more.